NSW SWMS Requirements: SafeWork NSW Guide

 Website:Visit →

-Ensure your SWMS meets all New South Wales WHS requirements and regulations
+Create SWMS documentation that addresses New South Wales WHS requirements

 New South Wales implements the Model Work Health and Safety laws through the Work Health and Safety Act 2011 (NSW) and Work Health and Safety Regulation 2017.
 SafeWork NSW is the state regulator responsible for workplace safety compliance, enforcement, and support services across all NSW industries.